banner

 Laura B. Porro, PhD Lecturer in Anatomy in the Centre for Integrative Anatomy in the Department of Cell and Developmental Biology at University College London

-Yashesvini Ram, PhD Senior Scientist at Abbott Laboratories
+Yashesvini Ram, PhD Senior Clinical Research Manager at Abbott Laboratories

 PhD, Organismal Biology & Anatomy, University of Chicago.
 Thesis Title: Coordination Between Muscles and the Sensorimotor Cortex During Orofacial Behaviors in Non-Human Primates.
 Graduated 2017